Vincicc00/Distributed-System-Project/README.md

 - TransactionManager.py to oversee transaction workflows.
 - serverCommit.py ensures synchronization between clients and the server.

 A simple yet effective .html file (leaderboard.html) serves as the front-end interface.
-It allows users to view results, rankings, and other critical data.
+It allows users to view results, and rankings.

 How to Set Up and Run